dnl-blkv/simple-php-enum/README.md

 var_dump(SomeOtherEnum::VALUE()->isEqual(AnimalEnum::CAT())) // Outputs "bool(false)"
 ```

+### Comparison by Ordinal
-It is also possible to compare the Simple PHP Enums by their ordinal value.
+It is also possible to compare the Simple PHP Enums by their ordinal values.
 There are four methods defined for this, as shown below:
 ```
 /**
  * @method static static READ()